Summary of the calendar proposal

-The fixed quarter is a calendar proposal.
-It is a non-perpetual solar calendar with seven-day week.
+The Equal Quarters Calendar is non-perpetual solar calendar proposal with equal quarters and seven-day week.

 - It is a non-perpetual solar calendar.